daveta/analytics/Analytics Data Sources and Schema.md

 ### Dependency
 Understanding flow between components is a primary scenario that our customers are interested.
 Application Insights has a concept of a dependency that allows you to track a single operation that is serviced by multiple components.

+Note: Just an example, we will obviously not show our internal Redis or other internal components.
+Just to see what the visualization looks like.

 ![Application Insights Sample App map](https://raw.githubusercontent.com/daveta/analytics/master/appmap.PNG)

 We can use this concept to model operations within the Bot Framework and surface information about our primary dependencies (LUIS and QnA maker) and developers can model their custom components as well.